 The Apple II had a clear edge when it came to business applications.
 The pioneering spreadsheet Visicalc gave the machine an early advantage that it never relinquished to any other 8-bit machine.

 When it came to games, things get a bit blurrier.
 The Apple II had a major advantage when it came to role-playing games, partly because software developers assumed most Apple II owners had two disk drives, and they wrote their games to take advantage of that.
-Most C-64 software assumed a single-drive machine, even though dual-drive 64s were fairly common.
+Most C-64 software assumed a single-drive machine, even though dual-drive 64s weren’t that uncommon, at least in the United States.
 Plus, the faster disk drives on the Apple II made role-playing games more enjoyable.

 The C64’s advantage was with arcade-style games because of its 3-voice sound chip and sprite graphics.
 Fast movement was possible on the Apple II but it required a lot more complex programming, and the Apple II’s beeper couldn’t compare with the 64’s mini-synthesizer.

 Austerity vs. Prosperity